To see a short introduction to each of our counsellors, please select their picture.

 I am bilingual, can offer therapy in English and Hindi, and I look forward to collaborating with you on your journey towards healing and personal growth.

 Hello, my name is Shaz.
-I am currently working towards a Level 4 Diploma in Therapeutic Counselling and am a registered member of The British Association for Counselling and Psychotherapy (BACP) where I follow a code of ethics and practice standards.
+I am a qualified counsellor and a registered member of the British Association for Counselling and Psychotherapy (BACP), working in line with their ethical framework.

 Hi, my name is Urja Bargale.
 I am a student counsellor currently pursuing my Master’s degree (Level 7) in Integrative Counselling & Psychotherapy at the University of Derby.
 I am a student member of the British Association for Counselling and Psychotherapy (BACP) and adhere to the same ethical guidelines and code of conduct for therapeutic practice.